VeroAlfa/bullethell/README.md

 # bullethell
 For FRA142 Software Develoment
-\nW A S D - for movement
+ | W A S D - for movement
-\nJ - for shoot
+ | J - for shoot